 What you have just seen above is the graphics card, comprising of fans (coolers), video memory, PCB, connectors, and of course the GPU.
 So basically, the GPU is a component of the graphics card.
 The GPU is responsible for carrying out complex equations that determine in-game graphics, while the graphics card enables the GPU to function using the parts I have just mentioned above.

-Generally, 2 leading companies make GPUs: NVIDIA and AMD, but other companies such as Gigabyte, EVGA, etc. help to assemble the other parts of the graphics card alongside the GPU.
+Generally, 2 leading companies make GPUs: NVIDIA and AMD, but other companies such as Gigabyte, EVGA, etc., help assemble the other parts of the graphics card alongside the GPU.

 GPU goes hand in hand with the laptop’s screen resolution.
-Before you decide to purchase a laptop, you have to make sure the graphics card matches the resolution.
+So before you decide to purchase a laptop, you have to make sure the graphics card matches the resolution.
 Here I will show you which graphics cards are suited for a given screen resolution.

 |RTX 3080 and 3090||4K|